 The standard deduction varies and changes each year, so check it for the year you're filing taxes for.

 2. When Can a Charitable Contribution Deduction be Taken?

 Your donation to a qualified charity is deductible the same year in which it is made.
 The contribution is considered paid when you put the check in the mail, or when it is charged to your credit card (not when you pay the credit card company).
 Make sure that your donation is made by December 31 the year in which you plan to claim a deduction.

-Tax deductions are not allowed for donations to an individual, a foreign government, foreign charities, political parties, political campaigns, or political action committees.
+Charitable tax deductions are not allowed for donations to an individual, a foreign government, foreign charities, political parties, political campaigns, social welfare organizations, commonly known as 501(c)(4), or political action committees.

 5. Is There a Limit on How Much I Can Donate and Still Get A Tax Deduction?